Homemade weed is tastier and healthier. Besides, growing weed is pretty much a straightforward process.

-You may not have time to make your oil or other extract immediately after drying.
+You may not have time to make your oil or other extracts immediately after drying.
 In this case, store your cannabis airtight.
 Will you keep it for a maximum of a week?
-You don’t need to take any special measures, and you can store the harvest in any Tupperware.
+You don't need to take any special measures, and you can store the harvest in any Tupperware.

 Do you want to keep it longer?
 Choose a TightVac vacuum pot.
-These pots allow the air to be removed from the container so that your harvest can be stored without odour for a long time.
+These pots allow the air to be removed from the container so that your harvest can be stored without odor for a long time.